strickyak/qrss-squeak/README.md

 The higher tone (at --freq value plus --bw value) represents "mark" state, and looks just like CW morse code.
 The lower tone (at --freq value) is the "space" state, and is transmitted during the gaps in the morse code.
-Use --bw to specify the difference between those frequencies.
+Use `--bw` to specify the difference between those frequencies.
+Use `--dit` to speicfy the dit duration.

 ### df: Dual Frequency Morse Code.

 Using `-mode=dt` will produce Morse Code in which the dahs are the same duration as the dits, but dahs are at the higher frequency and dits are at the base frequency.
-Use --bw to specify the difference between those frequencies.
+Use `--bw` to specify the difference between those frequencies.
+Use `--dit` to speicfy the dit duration.

 ### tf: Triple Frequency Morse Code.

 Using `-mode=tf` gives you a varient of Dual Freuquency in which the gaps between letters or words is filled with a third frequency midway between the other two.
+Use `--dit` to speicfy the dit duration.

 ### hell: Human-Readable Hellschreiber